Papen cabinet: Presidential government

 Per a prior agreement with Hindenburg and Hitler, Papen dissolved the Reichstag on 4 June 1932 and called for new elections in the hope that the Nazi Party would win the most seats and allow him to set up an authoritarian government.
 On 16 June he lifted the ban on the Nazi Sturmabteilung (SA) and Schutzstaffel (SS) that had been imposed on 13 April under the Brüning government.
 Using the political violence that took place during the election campaign as a pretext, he ousted the SPD-led coalition government of Prussia in the so-called Prussian coup d'état (Preußenschlag) of 20 July and by emergency decree declared himself Reich commissioner of Prussia, a step that further weakened the democracy of the Weimar Republic and fulfilled one of the goals of his "New State".

 In the July 1932 elections, the Nazi Party won 37% of the vote to the SPD's 22%.
 When the new Reichstag assembled on 12 September, Papen attempted to put an end to the growing alliance between the Nazis and the Centre Party.
 By two decrees from Hindenburg, Papen dissolved the Reichstag and suspended elections beyond the constitutionally mandated 60 days.
-The Communist Party presented a motion of no confidence in the government, and when it passed Papen again called for new elections.
+The Communist Party presented a motion of no confidence in the government, and when it passed, Papen again called for new elections.

 Dismissal

 Following the November 1932 elections in which the Nazi Party's share of the vote slipped to 33%, Papen, under pressure from Schleicher, resigned on 17 November and formed a caretaker government.
 He told his cabinet that he planned to declare martial law, which would allow him to rule as a dictator.
-Realizing that Schleicher was moving to replace him, Papen asked Hindenburg to dismiss Schleicher as Reichswehr minister.
+Realising that Schleicher was moving to replace him, Papen asked Hindenburg to dismiss Schleicher as Reichswehr minister.
 Hindenburg instead appointed Schleicher chancellor on 3 December 1932.